chrisza4/chris-blog/content/blog/tdd-misconception/index.md

 ---
-title: "TDD Misconception: Yes, you can write code before test in TDD"
+title: "TDD Misconception: You can write some design code before test"
 date: "2022-04-24T00:00:00.000"
 ---